Turkey coup plots: Major suspects

 General Veli Kucuk

-Retired general accused in the first Ergenekon indictment in October 2008 of running a secret unit within the police responsible for bombing and killings.
-Also accused of involvement in an attempt to assassinate the writer Orhan Pamuk.
-Arrested in July 2008.
+The retired general was accused in the first Ergenekon indictment in October 2008 of running a secret unit within the police responsible for bombing and killings.
+He was also accused of involvement in an attempt to assassinate the writer Orhan Pamuk.
+He was arrested in July 2008 and sentenced to life at the Ergenekon trial in August 2013.

 General Sener Eruygur

-Former head of the Gendarmerie General Command (JGK) and currently the chairman of the Ataturk Thought Association, an organisation which aims to uphold the principles of founder of the secular Turkish state.
-He is alleged to have taken part in two coup attempts in 2004, and comes under the second, March 2009, indictment.
+The former head of the Gendarmerie General Command (JGK) is currently the chairman of the Ataturk Thought Association, an organisation which aims to uphold the principles of founder of the secular Turkish state.
+He is alleged to have taken part in two coup attempts in 2004, and was indicted in March 2009.
+He was sentenced to life in prison at Ergenekon trial in August 2013.

 General Halil Ibrahim Firtina

-Air Force commander from 2003 to 2005.
-Arrested in connection with the Sledgehammer case in July 2010.
+Gen Firtina was air force commander from 2003 to 2005.
+He was arrested in connection with the Sledgehammer case in July 2010, and sentenced to 20 years in jail in September 2012.

 General Aytac Yalman